 If you lose AC power and your battery LVD contactor opens, the controller will continue to operate.

-1. For Lists 600, 601, 900, and 901, refer to Figure 4.2 and place the jumper on J4 in the "Battery Pwr" or "No Battery Pwr" position.
+1. Refer to Figure 4.2 and place the jumper on J4 in the "Battery Pwr" or "No Battery Pwr" position.

-Figure 4.2: System Interface Board Jumper Location and Settings (Lists 600, 601, 900, 901)
+Figure 4.2: System Interface Board Jumper Location and Settings